elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 Notes:

-* With public key/asymmetric cryptography, Alice will get Bob’s public key and use that to encrypt the message she sends to Bob.
-If Eve intercepts the message and gains access to Bob’s public key, that’s OK, because that key won’t decrypt the message.
-Only Bob’s private key will do so, and this he safeguards.
+* With public key/asymmetric cryptography, Alice will get Bob's public key and use that to encrypt the message she sends to Bob.
+If Eve intercepts the message and gains access to Bob's public key, that's OK, because that key won't decrypt the message.
+Only Bob's private key will do so, and this he safeguards.
 * If Bob wants to respond to Alice, he reverses the process.
-He gets Alice’s public key and encrypts a message to her—a message that only her private key will decrypt.
+He gets Alice's public key and encrypts a message to her—a message that only her private key will decrypt.
 * Asymmetric cryptography solves the problem of key exchange.
-It does not impede security, even if literally every person on the planet has both Bob’s and Alice’s public keys.
+It does not impede security, even if literally every person on the planet has both Bob's and Alice's public keys.
 Those keys can be used only to encrypt messages to Bob and Alice (respectively) and cannot decrypt the messages.
 So as long as Bob and Alice keep their private keys secret, secure communication is achieved with no problems in key exchange.
 * This basic concept of two keys—one key being public and another being private—is why this is often called public key cryptography.
 The term asymmetric cryptography is also used because the two keys are not the same—they are not symmetrical.
 Unfortunately, this is as far as many security courses go in explaining asymmetric cryptography—but, of course, we will be delving into the actual algorithms.

 ---